Infrastructure and Platform Services

 Data Encryption-in-Transit - All Data in transit (for example, communication to and from Cerberus Cloud Apps) is encrypted via HTTPS/TLS1.2.

-Details on cryptography employed to secure Cerberus Cloud Apps cloud data is found in Appendix A.
+Details on cryptography employed to secure Cerberus Cloud Apps cloud data is found in Appendix A, Cybersecurity guidelines A6V12160702 and white paper of the product.

 Collected data can be classified into two types - personal data and data generated by the panels/peripherals of the building, for example, fire detectors.
 For Cerberus Cloud Apps, all collected personal data comply with European Union General Data Protection Regulation (EU GDPR), providing control to individuals over their personal data.
 The building data is owned by the building owner unless agreed otherwise in a contract.